 About Human Kinetics & Ergonomics (HKE)

-Human Kinetics and Ergonomics provides the knowledge about the function and the reaction of the human body in order to
+Human Kinetics and Ergonomics provides knowledge about the function and the reaction of the human body in order to

 - optimise human performance